geneontology/go-ontology/src/ontology/README-editors.md

 For questions on this contact Chris Mungall or email obo-admin AT obofoundry.org

+# Jobs

+ - travis will perform fast tests on every commit or pull request
+ - a jenkins job will run on every commit and produce inference reports
+ - a jenkins job will produce SNAPSHOT releases
+ - a jenkins job will produce production releases

 # Travis Continuous Integration System

 Check the build status here: [![Build Status](https://travis-ci.org/geneontology/go-ontology.svg?branch=master)](https://travis-ci.org/geneontology/go-ontology)

+# Makefile

+The [Makefile](Makefile) contains instructions to automatically build (or simulate the build) of the release.

+To run tests:

+`make test`

+(this is what is executed by travis)

+To prepare files for a release:

+`make prepare_release`

+To regenerate stale imports:

+`make all_imports`